ScreenPyHQ/screenpy/docs/topics/abilities.rst

 or ask any :ref:`questions`
 that require that ability.
-If an action or a question require an ability that the actor does not have, the actor will raise an |UnableToPerform|.
+If an action or a question require an ability which the actor does not have, the actor will raise an |UnableToPerform| exception.

 Writing New Abilities
 ---------------------